madhu102938/brain-tumor-classify/README.md

 ---

-- `model1_shap.ipynb` is implementation of shaply explanable deep learning on custom implemention
+- `model1_shap.ipynb` is implementation of shaply explainable deep learning on custom implemention
 - `layer_by_model1.ipynb` is implementation of layer-by-propagation for custom model
    - layer-by-propagation is a technique by which we extract the output of intermediate layers to explain the output of the model